Secuna/checklists/web.md

 - [ ] Check cookie if it's still usable after logout
 - [ ] Cache issue, Logout then click back button
 ### Authorization
-- [ ] Check for privilege escalation
+- [ ] Check for broken access control
-	- AutoRepeater
+	- AutoRepeater for automation of IDOR
 	- [ ] Horizontal privesc
 	- [ ] Vertical privesc
 - [ ] What happens if user has no activity for 15 minutes?
 (OWASP compliance)